A valid passport is required to enter Brazil.

 Manaus was founded in 1669 by the Portuguese as a small, fishermens’ village.
 Its name is of Indian origin and its literal translation is “Mother of God.”
-Situated just 3 degrees below the equator and over 1000 miles inland, it is one of the busiest ports where cargo ships distribute their goods throughout the Amazon basin.
+Situated just three degrees below the equator and over 1000 miles inland, it is one of the busiest ports where cargo ships distribute their goods throughout the Amazon basin.
 With the discovery of rubber trees in the area in the 1850s, Manaus flourished for a period of about 20 years, from 1890-1910, and was known as the “Paris of the Jungle.”
 Today, Manaus is a duty-free zone and center for ecotourism in the Amazon.

 Brazil’s hotels and shops readily accept U.S. dollars, so there is really no need to exchange money.

 The deluxe floating safari camp accommodations feature spacious dining and lounge areas.
-Pairs of anglers sleep in 12’ x 21’ air-conditioned bungalows, each with porches, separate toilet and sink area, twin beds, table, chairs, and lights.
+Pairs of anglers sleep in 12’ x 21’ air-conditioned bungalows, each with porches, separate toilet and sink area, twin beds, tables, chairs, and lights.
 Guests enjoy evening cocktails while watching sunsets over the river’s white sand beaches and grassy river bars.

 You will travel from the safari camp to nearby lagoons and river tributaries via 21-foot specially designed shallow-running aluminum boats equipped with outboards, trolling motors, and comfortable swivel seats.
 The guides are good boat handlers, very polite and understand fishing English.
 Bilingual cards will be sent to you prior to your departure to aid in communication.